Construction Site Accident Lawyers in New York City

 Why Sue a Negligent Third Party?

-A Third-Party Lawsuit may allow you to recover for additional damages (money) that is not covered by Workers’ Compensation.
+A Third-Party Lawsuit in NYC through an experienced construction accident lawyer may allow you to recover for additional damages (money) that is not covered by Workers’ Compensation.
 This includes money damages for pain and suffering, the total amount of your lost earnings, and loss of enjoyment of life, all of which may be significant dollar amounts.

 Who Are Third Parties?